hdsu-bioquant/hdsu-bioquant.github.io/_pages/teaching/workshop_singlecell.md

 #### Part 1: Getting Started with CellxGENE (10 min)

 1. Navigate to the CellxGENE website: https://cellxgene.cziscience.com/
-2. Click on *Datasets* on the top, and use the filters to find the mouse dataset in *primary visual cortex* named *Shared and distinct transcriptomic cell types across neocortical areas* (it should have 22,375 cells)
-3. Click on the description to understand what this dataset is about (Publication, single-cell protocol, ...)
-4. Click on the dataset ('Explore') to open it in the CellxGENE browser.
-It might take a moment to load...
-5. Take a moment to explore the interface:
-   - Right panel: gene search and cell selection tools
+2. Click on *Datasets* on top to see the full list of datasets
-   - Center: UMAP visualization of cells
+    * check the number of cells
-   - Left panel: color legend and metadata information
+    * check the experimental technology
+3. Try to find a dataset related to your favorite organism/organ/tissue/system

 > **Questions for part 1:**
-> what is the Smart-seq protocol?
+> what are the differences between the assays used?
 Ask your favourite search engine or AI friend...

 #### Part 2: Exploring Cell Types in Mouse Cortex (20 min)

+* Click on *Datasets* on the top, and use the filters to find the mouse dataset in *primary visual cortex* named *Shared and distinct transcriptomic cell types across neocortical areas* (it should have 22,375 cells)
+* Click on the description to understand what this dataset is about (Publication, single-cell protocol, ...)
+* Click on the dataset ('Explore') to open it in the CellxGENE browser.
+It might take a moment to load...

 1. **Understanding the dataset structure**
    - Look at the UMAP visualization where each dot represents a single cell